 \begin{proof} Fix $w>1$ and $s\in\mathbb{C}$.
 By Lemma \ref{intDeltak}, the difference between the corresponding integrals on $D_{w}$ is the sum of a line integral at $y=w$ and a certain integral over $D_{w}$ multiplied by $s$.
-The weight raising operator $L$ preserves the properties of $F$ needed for Lemma \ref{boun0}, and by Equation \eqref{LTheta} the image of $y^{\frac{b_{-}}{2}+m_{-}}\Theta_{L}(\tau,v,p_{v})$ under $L$ is the sum of two theta functions with polynomials.
+The weight lowering operator $L$ preserves the properties of $F$ needed for Lemma \ref{boun0}, and by Equation \eqref{LTheta} the image of $y^{\frac{b_{-}}{2}+m_{-}}\Theta_{L}(\tau,v,p_{v})$ under $L$ is the sum of two theta functions with polynomials.
 Thus, for large enough $\Re s$, Lemma \ref{boun0} implies that the line integral vanishes as $w\to\infty$.
-It remains to consider the constant term in the Laurent expansion at $s=0$ of the limit $w\to\infty$ of the other integral.
-Because of the factor $s$, changing the integral by a finite number does not affect this value.
+For the other integral, we may change the integral by a finite number without affecting the constant term in the Laurent expansion at $s=0$ because of the factor $s$.
 We thus replace the domain $D_{w}$ by the rectangle $x\in\mathbb{R}/\mathbb{Z}$ and $1 \leq y \leq w$.
-By Equation \eqref{LTheta} we have to consider a linear combination of integrals of the form for $(G,q)$ being $(LF,p)$, $(F,\Delta_{v_{+}}p)$, and $(F,\lambda_{v_{+}}^{2}p)$, each with the corresponding power $\alpha$.
+Equation \eqref{LTheta} reduces the expression we consider to a linear combination of integrals of the form for $(G,q)$ being $(LF,p)$, $(F,\Delta_{v_{+}}p)$, and $(F,\lambda_{v_{+}}^{2}p)$, each with the corresponding power $\alpha$.
 Expanding $\langle G,\Theta_{L}\rangle$ and integrating over $x$ we obtain $s$ times the integral of a function of the form appearing in Equation \eqref{FThetaw}.
-Our assumption on $v$ implies that the intergral over $[1,\infty)$ of every term with $\lambda\neq0$ is finite for every $s$, so that the factor $s$ eliminates it at $s=0$.
+Our assumption on $v$ implies that the integral over $[1,\infty)$ of every term with $\lambda\neq0$ is finite for every $s$, so that the factor $s$ eliminates it at $s=0$.